tikendraw/question-answer-generation/README.md

 # question-answer-generation
-This Model finds answers form passages.
+This Model finds answers from passages.